-Sesame chicken strips are made by coating strips of chicken breast in sesame seeds and then shallow frying them to crispy golden brown perfection.
-Served with a spicy lime dipping sauce, these sesame chicken strips are the ultimate party snack
+Sesame-coated chicken strips are made by coating strips of chicken breast in sesame seeds and then shallow frying them to crispy golden brown perfection.
+Served with your choice of dipping sauces, these sesame chicken strips are the ultimate party snack.

-Sesame chicken strips are my one of my favourite party snacks.
-Tender strips of chicken, coated in beaten egg and sesame seeds, and fried until they are golden brown.
-Crunch through the outer coating of crispy sesame to the succulent juicy chicken on the inside.
-Party snacks don’t come much better than this.
+They are made from tender strips of chicken breast which has been coated in beaten egg and sesame seeds and then shallow fried until golden brown.
+Just crunch through the outer coating of crispy sesame seeds to reveal the succulent juicy chicken on the inside, and I think you'll love them too.
+Party snacks don't come much better than this.

 I first made these years ago when I was looking for a way to impress my mother-in-law.
 We’d invited the family around for a barbeque and I wanted to show off my cooking skills, by making these as a starter.